-In addition, derivatives, such as swaps and options, are systematically entered into by the Company with Crédit Agricole CIB in order to economically hedge the notes, warrants and deposits.
-As a consequence, the Company bears no net market risk and no credit risk other than the Crédit Agricole CIB risk.
+In addition, funded swaps or a combination of deposits and derivatives, such as swaps and options, are systematically entered into by the Company with Crédit Agricole CIB to economically hedge the notes and warrants by replicating their features.
+Therefore, the Company bears no net market risk and no credit risk other than the Crédit Agricole CIB risk.